 See Appendix A for additional information on build method and optimizations.
 See Appendix C for a list of the specific compilers used to generate the Module for the respective operational environments.

-As allowed by [IG] G.5, Maintaining validation compliance of software or firmware cryptographic modules, the validation status of the Module is maintained when operated in the following additional operating environment:
+As allowed by Implementation Guidance for FIPS 140-2 [IG] G.5, Maintaining validation compliance of software or firmware cryptographic modules, the validation status of the Module is maintained when operated in the following additional operating environments: